-- (2) Minor Retail development is permissible outside of centres provided it does not have a negative impact on the viability and economic role of the planned centres in the Southern areas retail hierarchy map and where it will result in a net community benefit. - (3) Retail development in centres is to be consistent with the function and appropriate retail use of that centre in Table 3.3 Desired character of centres. - (4) Additional neighbourhood centres may be permissible in locations where the applicant can demonstrate that there will be no significant impact on the viability or vitality of the hierarchy of centres described in Table 3.3 Desired character of centres. - (5) Appropriate minor rRetail development outside of centres is to activate the public domain and provide for convenient shopping opportunities within walking distance of homes and workplaces. - (6) Bulky goods development is to be located fronting O'Riordan Street where it is consistent with the zoning controls.
-Smaller bulky goods retailers, for example homewares stores, are best located in or adjoining the Green Square Town Centre and the local villages.
+- (1) Retail development is permissible outside of centres provided it does not have a negative impact on the viability and economic role of the planned centres in the Southern areas retail hierarchy map and where it will result in a net community benefit. - (2) Retail development in centres is to be consistent with the function of that centre in Table 3.3 Desired character of centres. - (3) Additional neighbourhood centres may be permissible in locations where the applicant can demonstrate that there will be no significant impact on the viability or vitality of the hierarchy of centres described in Table 3.3 Desired character of centres. - (4) Retail development outside of centres is to activate the public domain and provide for convenient shopping opportunities within walking distance of homes and workplaces.